LLM Reference

 Where can I run Qwen3.6-Max and Trinity-Large-Thinking?

 Qwen3.6-Max is available on Alibaba Cloud PAI-EAS.
-Trinity-Large-Thinking is available on Arcee AI and OpenRouter.
+Trinity-Large-Thinking is available on Arcee AI, OpenRouter, and Vercel AI Gateway.
 Provider coverage can affect latency, region availability, compliance posture, and fallback options.
-Use this as a quick comparison signal, then confirm the provider-specific limits before committing to production.

 Continue comparing